Zen Spot #9 -- Mindfulness, meditation and a rusted iron obelisk on fifteen dead acres February 11, 2018 00:05

 A safe place

-At the right time of day, with the sun shining, one can sit at this obelisk's base, find the lotus position, close one’s eyes, lean back, and embrace the quiet.
+At the right time of day, with the sun shining, one can quietly sit at this obelisk's base, close one’s eyes, lean back, and embrace calm.
 It offers a natural and perfect seat.
 Often, a breeze encircles the courtyard at the center of which the sculpture resides.

 It is an altar of sorts.

-I walked by every day for four years and never touched it.
-The day I took this picture, I did the same and don’t know why.
+I passed the obelisk every day for four years and never touched it.
+The day I took this photograph, I did the same and don’t know why.
 It appears to be cast from solid metal, perhaps a combination of steel and iron.
 If so, the behemoth must weigh several tons.
-And, if one were to strike it with the expectation that a dark bell will respond, there will, instead, be a sharp pain.
+If one were to strike it with the expectation that a dark bell will respond, there will, instead, be a sharp pain.
 If one were to comfort it with a hand, the rust would redden as much of one's palm as touches the face of the sculpture.

 The opportunity offered to sit perfectly is unambiguous.
 Quietly screaming for meditation, I missed the opportunity.